lmfit/lmfit-py/doc/builtin_models.rst

-This example is in the file ``doc_nistgauss2.py`` in the examples folder, and the fit result shown on the right above.
+This example is in the file ``doc_nistgauss2.py`` in the examples folder, and the fit result shown on the right above shows an improved initial estimate of the data.